Aiyualive/DatamapsTutorial/README.md

   <pre><code>python -m http.server 8080
 </code></pre>

-2. Open up the _world_map.html_ to interact with it.
+2. Open up the _world_map.html_ in your preferred browser to interact with it.

 **OBS**: This only works for d3 v3.